Obtaining a License to Drive a Motor Home or Recreational Vehicle (RV)

 If you are required to obtain a class A or B license, you have the option of either applying for an unrestricted license (you could drive other vehicles in the permitted weight range), or applying for a restricted license.
 The restricted license limits you to driving only a motor home or RV.

 The process of reclassifying a non-commercial license to a higher class is different than the process of upgrading a commercial driver's license (CDL).
-Note that if the motor home or RV weighs 26,000 pounds or less, your class C license is sufficient, if the towing unit is 10,000 lbs or less and the combined vehicle weight is less that 26,001 lbs.
+Note that if the motor home or RV weighs 26,000 pounds or less, your class C license is sufficient, if the towing unit is 10,000 lbs or less and the combined vehicle weight is less than 26,001 lbs.

 First, you will need to obtain a Type II Learner's Permit and hold it for at least 14 days.
 See Obtaining a Non-commercial Learner's Permit for details.